AvaProtocol/OAK-docs/_docs/delegators.md

 These numbers are dynamic and will change with additional delegators.
 Please check these inputs every time before staking more tokens.
 In this step, there are 2 options below to find these inputs.
 You can either use Javascript or read the chain state on the UI.

 #### Find Inputs Via Javascript
 To be stake your delegator via PolakdotJS extrinsics, you'll need to figure out three numbers.
 We've provided a helpful script for you to use.
 Navigate to the **Developer > Javascript** tab on the [PolkadotJS App](https://polkadot.js.org/apps/?rpc=wss%3A%2F%2Frpc.turing.oak.tech#/js).
-Delete the content of the white box, and replace `COLLATOR_WALLET_ADDRESS` and `YOUR_WALLET_ADDRESS` with the correct addresses.
+Delete the content of the white box, copy and paste the script below, then replace `COLLATOR_WALLET_ADDRESS` and `YOUR_WALLET_ADDRESS` with the correct addresses.

 ```javascript
 const collatorWalletAddress = "COLLATOR_WALLET_ADDRESS";